ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Message Security

-The contents of each input share must be kept confidential from everyone but the client and the aggregator it is being sent to.
-In addition, clients must be able to authenticate the aggregator they upload to.
+The contents of each input share must be kept confidential from everyone but the Client and the Aggregator it is being sent to.
+In addition, Clients must be able to authenticate the Aggregator they upload to.

 HTTPS provides confidentiality between the DAP client and the leader, but this is not sufficient since the helper's report shares are relayed through the